-- i.
-NPA affects the performance and profitability of banks.
-The most notable impact of NPA is change in banker's sentiments, which may hinder credit expansion to productive purpose.
+- NPA impact the performance and profitability of banks.
+The most notable impact of NPA is change in banker's sentiments which may hinder credit expansion to productive purpose.
 Banks may incline towards more risk-free investments to avoid and reduce riskiness, which is not conducive for the growth of economy.
-If the level of NPAs is not controlled timely they will: - ii.
-Reduce the earning capacity of assets and badly affect the ROI. - iii.
-The cost of capital will go up. - iv.
-The assets and liability mismatch will widen. - v.
-Higher provisioning requirement on mounting NPAs adversely affect capital adequacy ratio and banks profitability. - vi.
-The economic value additions (EVA) by banks get upset because EVA is equal to the net operating profit minus cost of capital. - vii.
-NPAs causes to decrease the value of share sometimes even below their book value in the capital market.
+If the level of NPAs is not controlled timely they will: - Reduce the earning capacity of assets and badly affect the ROI. - The cost of capital will go up. - The assets and liability mismatch will widen. - Higher provisioning requirement on mounting NPAs adversely affect capital adequacy ratio and banks profitability. - The economic value additions (EVA) by banks get upset because EVA is equal to the net operating profit minus cost of capital. - NPAs causes to decrease the value of share sometimes even below their book value in the capital market.